1119071/sales-business-analytics/README.md

 This project was built and coded by me.
 In some parts, AI was used to help clarify and refine the code without drastically changing the logic or approach.

-The MySQL import script (`import_mysql (GitHub Copilot).py`) was written with AI assistance specifically, since MySQL Workbench's built-in Import Wizard failed on this dataset (authentication issues, dropped connections on large inserts, duplicate key conflicts, and character encoding errors with emoji/4-byte UTF-8 characters in review text).
+The MySQL import script (`import_mysql.py`) was written with AI assistance specifically, since MySQL Workbench's built-in Import Wizard failed on this dataset (authentication issues, dropped connections on large inserts, duplicate key conflicts, and character encoding errors with emoji/4-byte UTF-8 characters in review text).
 The AI-assisted script resolves these issues directly with batched inserts, `ON DUPLICATE KEY UPDATE` handling, and a fallback that sanitizes unsupported characters.

 ---